Tubular plates: tall tubular battery vs flat plate battery

-Tubular plate batteries are used mainly where there is requirement of long life with higher capacity.
-They are mainly used in standby applications in telephone exchanges and large factories for material handling trucks, tractors, mining vehicles, and, to a some extent, golf carts.
+Tubular plate batteries are used mainly where there is a requirement of a long life with higher capacity.
+They are mainly used in standby applications in telephone exchanges and large factories for material handling trucks, tractors, mining vehicles, and, to some extent, golf carts.

-Extra tall type plates (as tall as 1 metre and more) are employed in submarine batteries to provide power when the boat is submerged.
+Extra tall type plates (as tall as 1 metre and more) are employed in submarine batteries to provide power when the submarine is submerged.
 It provides silent power.
-The capacities vary from 5,000 to 11,000 Ah.
-The cells have air-pumps inserted into them to nullify the stratification of electrolyte for 1 to 1.4 m tall cells.
+The capacities vary from 5,000 to 22,000 Ah.
+The submarine cells have air-pumps inserted into them to nullify the acid stratification of electrolyte for 1 to 1.4 m tall cells.

-Gelled electrolyte tubular valve-regulated lead-acid batteries are extensively used in non-renewable energy systems like solar applications.
+Gelled electrolyte tubular plate valve-regulated lead-acid batteries are extensively used in non-renewable energy systems like solar applications.

 Thin tubular plate EV batteries for vans and buses find applications in EV field and are able to deliver 800 to 1500 cycles depending on the spine thickness and specific energy.

 The following table illustrates the relationship among the spine thickness, plate pitch, electrolyte density, specific energy and number of life cycles.

 |Number of spines||19||24||30|

 |Specific energy (Wh per kg) at 5 hour rate||28||36||40|